Interaction-Design-Lab-Kyushu-Univ/ofxDome/README.md

 ofxDome is under the MIT License.
 Please see License.txt for details.

-##Setup
+##Work with multiscreen
+ofxDome requires at least 3 screens; 2 for projectors and 1 for control.
+When using Mac OS X 10.9 (Mavericks), you need to disable Mission Control.

+After that, you should change main.cpp like below.

+	#include "ofMain.h"
+	#include "testApp.h"
+	#include "ofAppGLFWWindow.h"

+	int main( ){
+	    ofPtr<ofAppGLFWWindow> window = ofPtr<ofAppGLFWWindow>(new ofAppGLFWWindow());
+	    window->setMultiDisplayFullscreen(true);
+		ofSetupOpenGL(window, 1280*3, 800, OF_FULLSCREEN);
+		ofRunApp(new testApp());
+	}

+Window size is decided by your screen size and OS preferences.
+For example, when you tile screens horizontally in your OS preference, you have to make 3x width fullscreen window.

+## Setup ofxDome
 Add all src/* files into your project and set include paths.

-Set screen size and window mode in main.cpp appropliately. ofxDome requires at least 3 screens; 2 for projector and 1 for controls.
-For example, when you tile screens horizontally on your OS preference, you have to make 3x width fullscreen window.

-##Configuration

 Add
 `#include "ofxDome/ofxDome.h"`